- Purchase the complete Expat Arrivals Germany Guide (PDF)

 Pre-travel restrictions and vaccinations for Germany

-No special vaccinations are required for expats moving to Germany.
-However, these routine vaccinations are recommended:
+No special vaccinations are required for expats moving to Germany, but the following are recommended:

 Measles, Mumps and Rubella (MMR)